 The next morning we got up, had breakfast, and broke camp.
 We also used the opportunity to charge the batteries on the hubby’s new Sony A73.
 There are all kinds of plugs in the truck and even a charging pad for phones which is awesome in a world where there are too many cords!

 That tent that took an hour to set up?
 10 minutes top to take down.
 We packed the truck back up and headed to the North Rim of the Grand Canyon.
 We’ve been to the South Rim many times it’s the spot most people visit because of its accessibility from Vegas, LA, Phoenix etc. The North Rim is farther away.

 No offense to truck drivers but the Canyon Denali rides like a car!
-It’s compact which I think is great for a first-time truck owner and those who like to off-road.
+It’s compact which I think is great for first-time truck owners and those who like to off-road.
 Those 61 miles back to Highway 89 were a breeze!

 We arrived at the entrance of the Grand Canyon and had lunch on a logging road.
 Another thing I like about this truck is the bed is an instant table!